msulikowski96-cmd/Uber-bolt/replit.md

 ## Overview

 Taxi Calculator is a Progressive Web Application (PWA) designed for taxi drivers to track and analyze ride profitability.
-The application allows drivers to calculate hourly rates for rides, set daily earning goals, track progress, compare platform performance (Uber, Bolt, etc.), and view detailed statistics through interactive charts.
+The application features multi-user authentication with email/password login, allowing each driver to have their own private data.
+Drivers can calculate hourly rates for rides, set daily earning goals, track progress, compare platform performance (Uber, Bolt, etc.), and view detailed statistics through interactive charts.
 Built with Flask and designed for mobile-first usage, it provides offline capabilities and can be installed on devices as a native-like app.

+## Recent Changes (October 2025)

+- **Added user authentication system** - Email/password login with secure password hashing
+- **Multi-user support** - Each user has separate data files (kursy.txt and cele.txt) stored in user_data/{user_id}/
+- **Platform comparison feature** - Track and compare profitability across different taxi platforms (Uber, Bolt, FreeNow, etc.)
+- **Database integration** - SQLite database for user management
+- **Enhanced security** - Flask-Login for session management, bcrypt for password hashing

 ## User Preferences